-Sometimes it is necessary in the interest of patient health, comfort and safety to suppress pathological symptoms and processes as a strategy, prior to addressing underlying causal factors, and ultimately restoring health.
+Sometimes it is necessary in the interest of patient health, comfort and safety to suppress pathological symptoms, prior to addressing underlying causal factors, and ultimately restoring health.
 Though suppressive or palliative therapies may result in reduced symptomatic expression, even when done with the best of intentions, the end result of suppressive therapies is that the original, fundamental disturbing factors will continue to impact the person by sustaining disruption of functions (though perhaps to a lesser degree).
 Resolution of the disturbing factors may also be impeded or halted until the patient is stabilized and can address underlying causes while minimizing suffering and preventing further deterioration.

 Naturopathic medicine is a distinct form of healthcare, and is guided by its principles and therapeutic order.
-Click here to find physicians who practice this safe, gentle and patient-centered model of care in the US and Canada.
+Click here to find physicians who practice this safe, gentle and patient-centered model of care in the United States and Canada.

 Zeff J. The Process of Healing: A Unifying Theory of Naturopathic Medicine.
 Journal of Naturopathic Medicine 1997;7:122-5.

 Snider P, Zeff J. NM 5131 – NMTP 5141-5143.
 Naturopathic Clinical Theory.
 Course Syllabus and Materials 1998.